Antal Interview: “It’s about curiosity and connection”

 Rush Hour began as a way to share music, and soon became a place to learn.
 The shop became a cultural nerve centre where DJs, producers, and dancers swapped ideas as much as records — a community-led resource built on conversation.
 “We evolved through communication with customers,” he says.
 “People would come in and say, ‘Hey, you know this record?’ or ‘You know that one?’
 We talked about music every day — that’s how you learn.”

 This symbiotic feedback loop between local and global scenes remains one of Rush Hour’s defining traits.
-Record store, label, distributor, cultural nerve centre — it’s hard to overstate its influence on the discerning end of today’s dance spectrum.
-It’s harder still to name other imprints that match its output in presenting both new and found sounds.
+Record store, label, distributor, creative hub — it’s hard to overstate its influence on the discerning end of today’s dance spectrum.
+It’s harder still to name other imprints that match its output in presenting both new and archival sounds.

 Part of what made Amsterdam fertile ground for this kind of culture to flourish was its anything-goes attitude.
 The city was, even back then, imbued with a sense of creative freedom that shaped Antal’s taste.
 “You had a DJ like Aardvarck, from Rednose District, always playing at squatted places,” he says.
 “He was really all over the place — he’d play DJ Rush, then Lionel Richie, then Motorhead.”